Reverlight/Hash-landing/README.md

 # LocalStorage
 After the item is choosen, the hash value is saved to localStorage.

-Whenever user go to the main page without hash value (except the first time), it would be loaded from browser memory.
+Whenever user go to the main page url without hash value (except the first time), it would be loaded from browser memory.